Majkel14xd/Majkel14xd/README.md

 # Hi! in my GitHub profile!
-I am a student of computer science at Kielce University of Technology (specialization in ICT) and I specialize in computer networks, especially Cisco hardware and IoT Platforms.
+I am a student of computer science at Kielce University of Technology (specialization in ICT and cybersecurity) and I specialize in computer networks, especially Cisco hardware and IoT Platforms.

 </br>Technologies and programming languages:</br>
 - Python